-Options for the population_template script
+Options for the non-linear registration

-- -nl_lmax Specifiy the lmax used for non-linear registration for each scale factor, in the form of a list of integers (default: 2,2,2,2,2,2,2,4,4,4,4,4,4,4,4).
-The list must be the same length as the nl scale factor list - -nl_niter Specify the number of registration iterations used within each level before updating the template, in the form of a list of integers (default: 5,5,5,5,5,5,5,5,5,5,5,5,5,5,5,5).
-The list must be the same length as the nl_scale factor list - -nl_update_smooth Regularise the gradient update field with Gaussian smoothing (standard deviation in voxel units, Default 2.0 x voxel_size) - -nl_disp_smooth Regularise the displacement field with Gaussian smoothing (standard deviation in voxel units, Default 1.0 x voxel_size) - -nl_grad_step The gradient step size for non-linear registration (Default: 0.5) - -noreorientation Turn off FOD reorientation in mrregister.
-Reorientation is on by default if the number of volumes in the 4th dimension corresponds to the number of coefficients in an antipodally symmetric spherical harmonic series (i.e. 6, 15, 28, 45, 66 etc - -initial_alignment Method of alignment to form the initial template.
-Options are "mass" (default), "geometric" and "none".
+- -nl_lmax Specifiy the lmax used for non-linear registration for each scale factor, in the form of a list of integers (default: 2,2,2,2,2,2,4,4,4,4,4,4,4,4).
+The list must be the same length as the nl_scale factor list - -nl_niter Specifiy the number of registration iterations used within each level before updating the template, in the form of a list of integers (default: 5,5,5,5,5,5,5,5,5,5,5,5,5,5,5).
+The list must be the same length as the nl scale factor list - -nl_update_smooth Regularise the gradient update field with Gaussian smoothing (standard deviation in voxel units, Default 2.0 x voxel_size) - -nl_disp_smooth Regularise the displacement field with Gaussian smoothing (standard deviation in voxel units, Default 1.0 x voxel_size) - -nl_grad_step The gradient step size for non-linear registration (Default: 0.5)